Wyong Public School: History

+Opportunity class

+Wyong Public School is a designated regional hub for the New South Wales Department of Education's Opportunity Class (OC) program, which caters to high-potential and academically gifted students.
+The school operates two self-contained, full-time classes: one for Year 5 and one for Year 6.

+Enrolment into the two-year program is managed centrally by the Department's Selective Education team and is determined by academic merit through the state-wide Opportunity Class Placement Test.
+Because placement is not bound by local school catchments, the program draws eligible students from both the local Wyong area and the broader Central Coast region.

 Demographics

 In 2021, the school had a student enrolment of 462 students with 27 teachers (29.1 full-time equivalent) and 11 non-teaching staff (7.5 full-time equivalent).
 Female enrolments consisted of 212 students and Male enrolments consisted of 250 students; Indigenous enrolments accounted for a total of 24% and 18% of students had a language background other than English.